 The first priority will be stabilizing your health.
 Detox is a medically supervised process that allows the body to filter out the remainder of the toxins in the body.
 Doctors are experienced in maintaining the highest possible comfort level during this necessary process.

 In addition to freeing the body from the shackles of addiction, treatment focuses on preparing you for a fulfilling life in recovery.
 That begins with uncovering the cause for the addiction and continues with teaching you how to live without it.

 During your last week in rehab, your focus will be turned toward life outside of treatment.
 You will have help to choose your next step at the completion of your treatment plan.
 Will you live with family, or in a sober living home?
 Would you like to participate in Intensive Outpatient Programs?
 Maybe you need a 12-step sponsor.
 Whatever your needs are, your treatment team will be there to help you make decisions that will aid in the continuance of your recovery.

 Your aftercare plan is just as important as the work you do in treatment.
 It’s easier to stay focused on turning your life around when you have no distractions and your peers are trying to achieve the same goals you are.
 While this environment is conducive to preparing you for a sober life, you can only adjust to a life of recovery once you start living it.

 Finally, your therapist will work with you to create a safety net to use after treatment, for those times you may feel cravings or are in some other danger of relapse.

 We care, and we understand that making the decision to treat your addiction and regain control of your life can be scary.
-That’s why we are so committed to a plan that is tailored to your success.
+That’s why we are so committed to connecting you to a treatment center that will guide you to success.
 Call us today.